Omar-Farrag/Bankist-App/README.md

 ## Credits

-This project was completed as part of an Online Course on Udemy titled **_The Complete JavaScript Course 2023: From Zero to Expert!_** The game's user interface and rules were both designed by the course instructor, **Jonas Schmedtmann**, and students had to implement the game's logic using Javascript.
+This project was completed as part of an Online Course on Udemy titled **_The Complete JavaScript Course 2023: From Zero to Expert!_** The application's user interface and functionality were both designed by the course instructor, **Jonas Schmedtmann**, and students had to implement the application's logic using Javascript.
 Still, Jonas guided students all the way through the implementation by providing walkthrough videos.
 Therefore, I would like to thank Jonas for his tremendous commitment to his students and for giving us this great project.